neurogamer/ansible_workstation/README.md

-# Tools of the Trade
+# tools of the trade.
-Deploy necessary tools for a complete workstation.